-(a) The area totals calculated in clause 7.3 are processed into a collection of derived values to allow the area forecasting error factor (AFF) and the area deviation factor (ADF) to be

-(b) The contribution of appropriately metered non-scheduled generating units and loads towards the area deviation factor is already known from EQ.
+- (a) The Aarea totals calculated in section 7.3 are processed into a collection of derived values to allow the AFF and the ADF to be allocated appropriately between Appropriately Metered and non-Appropriately Metered non-scheduled generating units and loads. - (b) The contribution of Appropriately Metered non-scheduled generating units and loads towards the ADF is already known from EQ.
 21 (AMNSTOT).
-The residual component attributable to non-appropriately metered generating units and loads can be calculated by:
+The residual component attributable to non-Appropriately Metered generating units and loads can be calculated by: